-It is commonly accepted that the arrival process to an ED can be modelled by a nonhomogeneous Poisson process (NHPP), because the arrivals typically come from the independent medical incidents of many different people, each of whom uses the ED infrequently.
-Mathematical support is provided by the Poisson superposition theorem; e.g., §11.2 of [26], but that should be verified, as in [18, 19].
+It is commonly accepted that the arrival process to an ED can be modeled by a nonhomogeneous Poisson process (NHPP), because the arrivals typically come from the independent medical incidents of many different people, each of whom uses the ED infrequently.
+Mathematical support is provided by the Poisson superposition theorem; e.g., §11.2 of [24], but that should be verified, as in [16, 17].